krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.rollingStats.timeInMilliseconds

-Duration of statistical rolling window in milliseconds.
+This property sets the duration of the statistical rolling window, in milliseconds.
 This is how long metrics are kept for the thread pool.

-The window is broken into buckets and "roll" by those increments.
+The window is divided into buckets and &ldquo;rolls&rdquo; by those increments.

-_Default Value:_ 10000
+_Default Value:_ `10000`
-_Default Property:_ hystrix.threadpool.default.metrics.rollingStats.timeInMilliseconds
+_Default Property:_ `hystrix.threadpool.default.metrics.rollingStats.timeInMilliseconds`
-_Instance Property:_ hystrix.threadpool.[HystrixThreadPoolKey].metrics.rollingStats.timeInMilliseconds
+_Instance Property:_ `hystrix.threadpool.`[HystrixThreadPoolKey]`.metrics.rollingStats.timeInMilliseconds`
 _How to Set Instance Default:_

 ```java